ScorpionFiko/UTOR-MOD12-CHAL01-Employee-Tracker/README.md

 The application runs in a continuous loop until the user decides to "exit application" by selecting it from the menu.
 The user can choose to go back and forth between the various menus and execute commands from those menus.

 In addition, the user is asked to enter their correct MySQL credentials prior to continuing with the aplication.
 Otherwise, the user will be asked again.
+However, the application assumes that the MySQL host is "localhost" and the database is "employeetracker_db."

 Below is the image of the application
 ![Command Line Interface](./assets/images/ET-01-user-menus.png)